onefastsnail/hello-wordpress-docker-circleci/README.md

 * Use either docker compose, simple bash commands, maybe Ansible to run the relevant Docker commands on production
 * Fetch Wordpress, plugins and other PHP libs via Composer
 * Use Gulp/Webpack for build tools to create a clean build everytime

+## Notes

+* Putting WP in a subdirectory?
+Would simplify things, but WP complains ie multisite and some plugins when this happens, hence my decision to have a src dist nature to blend the files together.